Thomas Meunier: 5 things on Borussia Dortmund's new signing

 "You don't appreciate an artist for one work, there's a whole collection: Picasso, Rubens, Dali, Kandinsky, all different styles, but it's a great range and that makes them attractive," he explained to So Foot, adding that his creative side could help him settle quickly in Germany.

 "I've always been able to adapt to different situations, that's perhaps something I've learned to develop thanks to art."

 Watch: Thomas Meunier artfully hit a brace against Freiburg in 2021/22

 5) Golden generation

 Talking of art, Belgium might not have won the 2018 World Cup, but they certainly got as many — if not more — admiring fans than victors France for the way they played.
-Along with Hazard and his brother, new Dortmund teammate Thorgan, ex-Wolfsburg man Kevin De Bruyne, BVB's Axel Witsel and a host of other top quality forward-thinking players, Meunier wowed the world with an unbridled brand of attacking football in Russia.
+Along with Hazard and his brother, Dortmund teammate Thorgan, ex-Wolfsburg man Kevin De Bruyne, former BVB midfielder Axel Witsel and a host of other top quality forward-thinking players, Meunier wowed the world with an unbridled brand of attacking football in Russia.